- Acetaminophen-hydrocodone oral tablet is available as a generic drug and as brand-name drugs. Brand names: Norco, Vicodin.

 - Don’t put this medication in your car’s glove compartment or leave it in the car.
 Be sure to avoid doing this when the weather is very hot or very cold.

-Your doctor may require liver and kidney function tests if you have severe liver or kidney disease.
+Your doctor may do certain tests to check whether you have severe liver or kidney disease.
 These tests will check your: